OdysseyPTA/OdysseyPTA.github.io/ticketing.md

 ### How do I get more than one extra ticket?

 Communicate with your peers in the Odyssey community.
 Find someone who isn't using their full allocation and is willing to share with you.
+Repeat as necessary.

 ### How do I communicate with my peers in the Odyssey community?